A Deep RL Approach on Task Placement and Scaling of Edge Resources for Cellular Vehicle-to-Network Service Provisioning: Performance evaluation

-To gain a deeper understanding on the behaviour of DDPG-1, DDPG-5, and TES, we plot (i) the \gls{epdf} of the delay experienced by vehicles $d_v$ in Fig.~\ref{fig:all-delays-dens} and (ii) the \gls{ecdf} of the total number of \glspl{cpu} across the five \glspl{pop} $\sum_p^5 C_p$ in Fig.~\ref{fig:all-cpus-dens}.
-For the former we resort to kernel density estimates to derive the \gls{epdf} illustration.
+To gain a deeper understanding on the behaviour of DHPG and other benchmarks, we plot ($i$) the \gls{ecdf} of the delay $\overline{d_v^{99}}$ experienced by vehicles in Fig.~\ref{fig:all-delays-dens} and ($ii$) the \gls{ecdf} of the total number of active \glspl{cpu} across the five \glspl{pop} in Fig.~\ref{fig:all-cpus-dens}.
+For the former we compute the average delay experienced over time in the experiments, and then compute the 99-percentile bound from formula~\eqref{eq:bound}.

-Fig.~\ref{fig:all-delays-dens} shows that the \gls{epdf} peak of DDPG-5 is the closest to the target delay of $d_{tgt}=50$~ms. Hence, vehicles are most likely to experience delays near the target 50~ms, which translates into a higher reward (see~Fig.~\ref{fig:reward}).
-But at the same time, Fig.~\ref{fig:all-delays-dens} shows that with DDPG-5 vehicles have higher chance to violate the target delay.
-Increased delays are due to the fact that DDPG-5 it is more likely to use less \glspl{cpu} than TES and DDPG-1.
-Indeed, Fig.~\ref{fig:all-cpus-dens} shows exactly that.
-In other words, DDPG-5 uses less \glspl{cpu} than TES and DDPG-1, thus, vehicles are experiencing higher delays.

-Regarding TES and DDPG-1, Fig.~\ref{fig:all-delays-dens} shows that their \glspl{epdf} are very similar.
-Namely, both TES and DDPG-1 have narrow~\glspl{epdf} skewed to the left, i.e., most of the vehicles experience delays $d_v$ near the peak between 20~ms and 30~ms. As a result, TES and DDPG-1 are less likely to violate the target delay of $d_{tgt}=50$~ms as they use more \glspl{cpu} than DDPG-5.
-Nonetheless, they both use less than 14~\glspl{cpu} the 50\% of the time (Fig.~\ref{fig:all-cpus-dens}).

-Overall, Fig.~\ref{fig:all-delays-dens} and Fig.~\ref{fig:all-cpus-dens} show that the DDPG-1 actor $\theta^\pi$ learned a policy with a very similar behaviour to the forecast-based solution of TES.
-This suggests that DDPG-1 has (implicitly) learned to foresee how the traffic patterns will evolve in \gls{cv2n} communications (without having to provide it with the seasonality as in the case of TES).
-However, the DDPG-5 scaling agent learned a more conservative policy that uses less \glspl{cpu} to support the \gls{cv2n} workload.
-As a result, most vehicles experience delays $d_v$ near the target of $d_{tgt}=50~ms$ and achieve high rewards, but also have higher risk of experiencing delays larger than that (thus decreasing the reward accordingly).
-Below we check in more detail DDPG-1 and DDPG-5 to gain a better understanding on the differences between the top two solutions (Fig.~\ref{fig:avg-reward}).